react-grid-layout/react-resizable/README.md

 Make sure you use the associated styles in [/css/styles.css](/css/styles.css), as without them, you will have problems with handle placement and visibility.

-This module depends on a fork of [mzabriskie's react-draggable](https://github.com/mzabriskie/react-draggable), hosted [here](https://github.com/strml/react-draggable).
 You can pass options directly to the underlying `Draggable` instance by using the prop `draggableOpts`.
-See the demo for more on this.
+See the [demo](/test/TestLayout.jsx) for more on this.

 ### Usage